 In the area of education, the Commission's humanitarian aid funding intends to provide access to formal schooling and reduce related barriers for the most vulnerable refugee children.
 Barriers to education may be academic, financial, institutional or social and emotional, as well as any other obstacles children face as refugees.
 The support for educational activities focuses on primary and secondary school levels.

-The EU also provides multipurpose cash assistance to address the basic expenditures of those most in need among the registered refugees through single cash transfers.
+The EU also provides multipurpose cash assistance to address the basic expenditures of those most in need among the registered refugees through cash transfers.
 The value of the transfer is normally based on a minimum expenditure basket (MEB), while taking into account the contribution made by households, and available resources.